-The evaluation of the FOXE1 score and MCM2 labeling index was performed by observers blinded to clinical, demographic, and genetic data.
-The intensity of immunoreactivity was classified as negative (0), mild (1), intermediate (2), or strong (3).
-The proportion score was semiquantitative and comprised the percentage of stained tumor cells ranging from 0% to 100% in 5% increments (0%, 5%, 10%, etc.).
+The evaluation of the FOXE1 score and MCM2 labeling index was performed by observers blinded to clinical, demographic and genetic data.
+The intensity of immunoreactivity was classified as negative (0), mild (1), intermediate (2) and strong (3).
+The proportion score was semi-quantitative and comprised the percentage of stained tumor cells ranging from 0 to 100% in 5% increments (0%, 5%, 10%, etc.).
 The resultant score was calculated by multiplying staining intensity by the proportion score.

 FOXE1 scores were calculated separately for nuclear and cytoplasmic compartments.
 Based on the preliminary observations, four distinct zones in each section were distinguished.
-These were the tumor (T) and normal (N) counterparts both subdivided into the close and distant areas with regard to the proximity to the border between cancer tissue and adjacent normal thyroid tissue.
-T close and N close were defined as areas of parenchyma extending up to $300 \,\mu$ m from the tumor border for both cancerous and nonneoplastic thyroid.
-Correspondingly, T distant and N distant were the areas outside (> $300 \,\mu$ m) the close ones.
-The FOXE1 score was evaluated at ×400 magnification throughout each zone in cell nuclei and cytoplasm separately.
+These were the tumor (T) and normal (N) counterparts both subdivided into the "close" and "distant" areas with regard to the proximity to the border between cancer tissue and adjacent normal thyroid tissue.
+The "T close" and "N close" were defined as areas of parenchyma extending up to 300 μ m from the tumor border for both cancerous and non-neoplastic thyroid.
+Correspondingly, the "T distant" and "N distant" were the areas outside (> 300 μ m) the "close" ones.
+FOXE1 score was evaluated at ×400 magnification throughout each zone in cell nuclei and cytoplasm separately.
 The total FOXE1 score is reported as the sum of nuclear and cytoplasmic scores in cancer or normal tissues across all the zones.
-At least 1000 cells were counted in four random fields of each zone.
+At least 1000 cells were counted in 4 random fields of each zone.

-MCM2 index was calculated as a percentage of positive cells (nuclear staining regardless of intensity) among at least 1000 tumor cells counted in four random fields in the T close and T distant zones.
-Nonepithelial cells (e.g., lymphocytes) were ignored.
+MCM2 index was calculated as a percentage of positive cells (nuclear staining regardless of intensity) among at least 1000 tumor cells counted in 4 random fields in the "T close" and "T distant" zones.
+Non-epithelial cells (e.g., lymphocytes) were ignored.